 Civil War Comes to California

-At the time of the war’s outbreak, California was still very physically isolated from the rest of the country.
-From the east coast, access to California was only gained by either a six-month cross-country trip or a dangerous voyage by ship around Cape Horn.
+At the time of the war’s outbreak, California was still physically very isolated from the rest of the country.
+From the East Coast, California could only be reached by either a six-month cross-country trip or a dangerous voyage by ship around Cape Horn.
 While much of the country learned of the April 12th Confederate firing on Fort Sumter within hours, the news of war reached California 12 days later by Pony Express.
 After the attack on Fort Sumter, a wave of patriotism inspired many men to join volunteer regiments, most from pro-Union counties in the northern part of the state.
 Union supporters held large rallies all around the state, especially at Union Square in San Francisco which was named for the pro-Union activity that took place there.

 With the outbreak of the war, the U.S. government allocated additional military protection to the San Francisco area.
-As the war prompted an increased need for California gold to back the nation’s currency and control inflation, the shipping of gold out of the Golden Gate rose steadily.
-In order to protect these ships, sometimes laden with over $1,000,000 in gold each, the military built additional fortifications at Fort Alcatraz and Fort Point.
+As the war prompted an increased need for California gold to back the nation’s currency and control inflation, the shipments of gold out of the Golden Gate increased.
+In order to protect the great Bay of San Francisco, the military reinforced fortifications at Fort Alcatraz and Fort Point.
 The military had other reasons to protect the Bay Area.
-The U.S. Government was concerned the British, who had just strengthened their military presence in the Pacific, might attempt to take possession of California while the United States was preoccupied in the east with the Civil War.
+The U.S. Government was concerned about Confederate commerce raiders preying on steamships, sometimes carrying over $1,000,000 in gold to the U.S. Treasury.
+There was also worry that the British, who had just strengthened their military presence in the Pacific, might attempt to take possession of California while the United States was preoccupied in the east with the Civil War.
 Even if Britain did not want California for itself, there was the real concern that they might form an alliance with the Confederacy and that San Francisco was vulnerable to attack from the British Navy.

 Confederates in California

 The U.S. Government was also concerned about Confederates within California causing trouble and threatening the state’s security.
 At the beginning of the Civil War, many California Democrats, both in the northern and southern parts of the state, supported California’s secession as an independent Pacific Republic.
 The Knights of the Golden Circle, a secret organization of “Chivs” with many transplanted wealthy Southern members, was particularly powerful in developing plans for California’s secession from the Union.
 During the war, perhaps twenty percent of California’s population was pro-Confederate.
-Living mostly in southern California, these small groups of pro-Confederates actively tried to rouse anti-Union sentiments, in the hopes of accessioning gold-rich California into the Confederacy.
-In order to prevent Confederate privateers (privately-owned vessels granted license to capture enemy shipping) from attacking and robbing ships carrying gold and silver out of the San Francisco bay, the military department of the Pacific greatly increased its West Coast troops.
+Living mostly in southern California, small groups of pro-Confederates actively tried to rouse anti-Union sentiment, in the hopes of adding gold-rich California to the Confederacy.
+In order to prevent Confederate privateers (privately-owned vessels granted license to capture enemy shipping) from attacking and robbing ships carrying gold and silver out of the San Francisco Bay, the military Department of the Pacific greatly increased its West Coast troops.
 The military added 1,700 soldiers in California and 1,900 soldiers in Oregon, equaling nearly a quarter of the United States’ peacetime army.

 The End of the War

 As the Civil War lingered on and the Union seemed likely to win, the U.S. Army was willing to devote more resources to the Pacific Coast.
 The end of the bloodshed came in sight when Confederate General Robert E. Lee surrendered his army to General Ulysses S. Grant at Appomattox Court House, Virginia on April 9, 1865.
 Unlike the news of the beginning of the war, which took twelve days to reach California on horseback, the news of its end quickly reached San Francisco via telegraph.
 The city erupted in great celebration, with citizens cheering in the streets and guns booming from many of the forts around the bay.
 Less than a week later, on April 15th, another telegraph came bringing less joyous news: this telegraph told the city of President Abraham Lincoln’s assassination.
 This time the city descended into chaos.
-Pro-Union citizens ransacked the offices of a local Confederate newpaper and attacked many pro-Confederates citizens.
-The military ordered Artillerymen from Fort Alcatraz into the city to maintain order, prevent rioting, and punish anyone was bold enough to rejoice in the tragedy.
-Confederates throughout California did celebrate Lincoln’s death, warranting political arrests and imprisonment on Alcatraz.
+Pro-Union mobs ransacked the offices of a local Confederate newpaper and attacked citizens thought to be pro-Confederate.
+The military ordered artillerymen from Fort Alcatraz into the city to maintain order, prevent rioting, and punish anyone bold enough to rejoice in the tragedy.
+Confederate sympathizers throughout California who celebrated Lincoln’s death were arrested and imprisoned on Alcatraz.
 During the city’s official mourning period, Alcatraz’ batteries were given the honor of sending out a half-hourly cannon shot over the bay as a symbol of the nation’s grief.